verdaccio/website/website/blog/2019-09-30-verdaccio-430-release.md

 ### [npm token command support ](https://github.com/verdaccio/verdaccio/issues/1427) by @juanpicado, @Eomm and @juangabreil.

 The command `npm token` is really useful to generate multiple tokens.
-This release ship some partial support for it and flagged as **experiment**, to enable it you must do the following in your config file.
+This release ships some partial support for it and is flagged as **experiment**, to enable it you must do the following in your config file.

 ```yaml
 experiments: